sigma-epsilon/sigmaepsilon.core/README.md

 * Wrapping
   * An extendible `Wrapper` class and a few factory functions to help you safely wrap objects.

-* An `InfixOperator` class to create elegant binary operators.

 ## **Documentation**

-The [documentation](https://sigmaepsilon.core.readthedocs.io/en/latest/) is hosted on ReadTheDocs.
+The [documentation](https://sigmaepsiloncore.readthedocs.io/en/latest/) is hosted on ReadTheDocs.

 ## **Installation**